Insights

 You leap to your feet to join in a rousing standing ovation, then hurry off to the side of the stage to congratulate her for such an inspiring keynote.
 But as you politely chat with the speaker, you’re surprised to find that offstage, she’s quiet, reserved, and seemingly uncomfortable with all the attention.

 Given her onstage persona, you probably never would have guessed that she’s an introvert.
-In fact, many people even assume that to be a successful professional speaker, you must be naturally extroverted
+In fact, many people even assume that to be a successful professional speaker, you must be naturally extroverted.

 That’s simply not the case.
 Introverted, extroverted, or anything in between, you can thrive in the spotlight, deliver a transformational performance, and share your message with connection, craft, and confidence.

 (And don’t let the word “performance” scare you.
 You don’t have to leap from introversion to “bigness” onstage.
-Performing, simply put, is making your audience feel through actions onstage.
-Actions that are aligned with a performance style that feels authentically “you.”)
+Performing, simply put, is making your audience feel through actions onstage—actions that are aligned with a performance style that feels authentically “you.”)

 First, a Disclaimer About Labels

 As a society, we often put ourselves into different boxes.
-However, the way you decide to show up onstage is entirely up to you.
+You might consider yourself extroverted, introverted, or ambiverted, but onstage, those labels disappear.
+The way you decide to show up onstage is entirely up to you.
 Your natural inclination doesn’t determine your ability to succeed in the spotlight.

-Often, simply labeling someone as an extrovert or introvert can be an oversimplification; it can color your idea of what types of people belong on the stage.
+Simply labeling someone as an extrovert or introvert can be an oversimplification; it can color your idea of what types of people belong on the stage.
 In my experience in life and in performance, humans show up in different ways at different times and in different settings in our lives.

-There’s No One “Right” Performance Style
+There’s no one “Right” Performance Style

 If somebody’s performance style is more athletic and they use their whole body, act out the physicality of their speech, and end the performance dripping in sweat because they’re working so hard, I love that too.

 I don’t love either of these performance styles (or any other performance style, for that matter) more than the other.
 Because there’s no one performance style that’s most effective or most impactful.

 Any performance style can be effective if it’s rooted in honesty, full commitment, and is centered on the audience.
 Our work as Performance Faculty is to help people discover their specific style, root it in craft, anchor it in structure, and enhance their commitment to it in whatever way feels true to them.

 Full Transcript